Welcome Jo-Anne Driessens.

 Arts Law would like to welcome Jo-Anne Driessens to the team as our new Artists in the Black Coordinator.

-Jo-Anne was raised in Brisbane, Queensland and has been a practicing photographer for 25 years.
+Jo-Anne was raised in Brisbane, Queensland and has been a practising photographer for 25 years.
 Completing a 4 year Photography cadetship at the State Library of Queensland in 1999, Jo-Anne has also worked across various arts and community focused roles and is able to bring holistic skills into specialised projects including curatorial frameworks; historical and contemporary research experience and community and cultural protocol principles.

 Her passion in working with archival records and old photos has assisted her in connecting with her Aboriginal family and learning of the historical connections to Cherbourg (Barambah) and Yarrabah communities and also the traditional connections to Guwa (Koa) people through her Great Grandmother, (Nancy Watson/Chambers) and Yalangi and Yimithirr people through her Great Grandfather (Charlie Chambers).